isomorphic-software/smartclient-docs/classes/DSRequest.md

 This property defaults to the value of [DataSource.defaultTextMatchStyle](DataSource.md#attr-datasourcedefaulttextmatchstyle) if it is not explicitly provided on the `DSRequest`.
 Note, however, that DSRequests issued by [ListGrid](ListGrid_1.md#class-listgrid)s and other [components](../reference.md#interface-databoundcomponent) will generally have a setting for textMatchStyle on the component itself (see [ListGrid.autoFetchTextMatchStyle](ListGrid_1.md#attr-listgridautofetchtextmatchstyle), for example).

 This setting is respected by the built-in server-side connectors for SQL, JPA and Hibernate.
 A custom server-side DataSource implementation should generally respect this flag as well, or server-side filtering will not match client-side filtering, which will require [disabling client-side filtering](ResultSet.md#attr-resultsetuseclientfiltering), a huge performance loss.

 **Flags**: IR

+---
+## Attr: DSRequest.pendingAdd

+### Description
+Indicates that a validation request is being made for a record that will ultimately be saved with an "add" request, as opposed to an "update" request.
+This context is necessary for some validators because the nature of the validation depends on whether we are adding or updating a record.
+The system sets this flag when processing interim validations, such as those fired when [DynamicForm.validateOnChange](DynamicForm.md#attr-dynamicformvalidateonchange) is in force.

+**Flags**: IR